Daredevil (Marvel Comics character): Political corruption and moral ambiguity

 Like other comic books influenced by film noir, Daredevil comics often depict modern urban society as highly corrupt, with no trustworthy authority.
-The comics frequently present a crisis of authority in which Daredevil or various antagonists, such as Kingpin, attempt to achieve a position of sovereignty in order to enforce some kind of recognized order.
+The comics frequently present a crisis of authority in which Daredevil or various antagonists, such as Kingpin, attempt to achieve a position of sovereignty to enforce some kind of recognized order.
 Comics scholars Vernon and Gustafson point out that the comic is generally "resistant to following the norms of the superhero genre" and reveals a paradoxical duality for the hero, who is uniquely vulnerable as well as empowered with extra-legal powers of enforcement.
 They say that this demonstrates the instability of modern urban society.
 Daredevil comics also present debates on questions about religion and the relationship between human and divine justice, as well as Christian ideals of forgiveness and generosity.
 In particular, Matt Murdock is a devout Catholic, and some stories, such as Miller's Born Again, treat themes and traditions particular to the Catholic denomination.